Meeting education needs in the time of pandemic: Youth-led monitoring of education service

 Empowering rights holders through social accountability

-To help address these challenging situation, the Center for Youth Advocacy and Networking (CYAN), together with Government Watch (G-Watch), is implementing the MultiplY-Ed Project, with the support of Education Out Loud.
+To help address these challenging situations, the Center for Youth Advocacy and Networking (CYAN), together with Government Watch (G-Watch), is implementing the MultiplY-Ed Project, with the support of Education Out Loud.

 MultiplY-Ed is a youth-led multi-sectoral and multilevel project for monitoring of education policies to improve transparency, participation and accountability in education governance.
 In particular, it aims to monitor the implementation of learning continuity plans for senior high schools and the transition to face-to-face classes post-COVID focusing on three education services: the module on curriculum and learning resource, teachers’ training and access.
 Youth, parents, teachers and non-teaching staff receive training on easy-to-use tools, such as textbook count, to monitor government service delivery and to generate data to inform policy advocacy.